The Complete Guide to Claude Code

 /business-one-pager

-Donna writes a one-page business summary AND drafts a sample email in your voice (a "voice test").
+Donna writes a one-page business summary AND drafts a sample email in your voice.
 Both appear shortly after you send the command.

 Switch to Obsidian and open output/business-one-pager.md.

-It includes: what you do, who you serve, your offer, key numbers (if you shared any), top priorities, key people, AND a "Strategic Read" section where Donna shares her honest interpretation of where your business is and what to focus on.
+It includes what you do, who you serve, your offer, key numbers, top priorities, key people, and a "Strategic Read" section where Donna shares her honest interpretation of where your business is and what to focus on.
 Not generic AI hedging.
 Her actual opinion.

 Look at the sample email Donna drafted in chat.
-Compare it to the actual emails you sent her in Lesson 3.
+Compare it to the actual emails you sent her earlier.

 - Greeting matches?